JivanAmara/django_fixture_tools/README.md

 For fixtures with no South migration history, you will need to run fixture_migrator/initialize_fixtures.py to add current South migration history to the fixtures.
 For fixtures with South migration history included, you can either attempt to migrate them or use initialize_fixtures -f to overwrite their South migration history with current migration history.

-migrate_fixtures (only for git users at this time):
+migrate_fixtures (only for git users):
+The script should be run:
+ in the virtual environment of the project you want to create the fixture for. with DJANGO_SETTINGS_MODULE=django_fixture_tools.settings_migrator

 Before starting, make sure that all your South migrations have been applied to your database.
 Before starting, make sure that all code changes are committed.
 The algorithm is: Check out commit when fixture was last modified.
 Load the fixture.
 Check out commit you started from.
 Migrate.
 Dump.

-See each for details of use.
+Run either with -h for details of use.